RRS Discovery Oceanographic Research Vessel, United Kingdom

 RRS Discovery is an ice class vessel designed by Skipsteknisk.
 The hull and propulsion are designed to achieve better multi-beam performance and reduce long term operation and maintenance costs.
 The vessel's design life is 25 years.

-Designed primarily to carry out deep ocean research, the vessel will also be able to conduct continental margin studies and compliment RRS James Cook, which entered service in March 2007.
+Designed primarily to carry out deep ocean research, the vessel also conducts continental margin studies and compliment RRS James Cook, which entered service in March 2007.

-The vessel will have a Wärtsilä low loss concept diesel electric system which helps in minimising CO2 emissions by reducing electrical losses, and hence requires less power.
+The vessel has a Wärtsilä low loss concept diesel electric system which helps in minimising CO2 emissions by reducing electrical losses, and hence requires less power.
 Other environmentally friendly features include low radiated noise and minimum internal vibration, flow noise and cavitation.

-The 99.70m long vessel will have a breadth of 18m.
-Length between perpendiculars will be approximately 88.80m.
-Depth to main deck, depth to upper deck and depth to mezzanine deck will be 7.40m, 10.20m and 13m respectively.
-Maximum draught will be about 6.5m.
+The 99.70m long vessel has a breadth of 18m.
+Length between perpendiculars is approximately 88.80m.
+Depth to main deck, depth to upper deck and depth to mezzanine deck are 7.40m, 10.20m and 13m respectively.
+Maximum draught is about 6.5m.

 RRS Discovery construction process

-The vessel is being manufactured by Freire Shipyard (C.N.P.
+The vessel was manufactured by Freire Shipyard (C.N.P.
 Freire) in Vigo, Northern Spain.

 "A contract for the construction of the vessel was awarded to C.N.P.
 Freire in March 2010."